antonilol/mc_arduino/README.md

 Have an arduino connected (or connect in now) with the [program](https://github.com/antonilol/mc_arduino/blob/master/mc-arduino/mc-arduino.ino) loaded.

-Type `/mc_arduino serial list` to list connected serial devices.
+Type `/mc_arduino serial list` to list serial devices.

-Type `/mc_arduino serial connect <device>` to start to Minecraft clock on the Arduino.
+Type `/mc_arduino serial connect <device>` to connect and start the Minecraft clock on the Arduino.

 Type `/mc_arduino serial disconnect` to stop it and make the serial port available again.
 (You can't upload any programs to an Arduino when the serial port is busy)